pablosv/vicsekup/README.md

 # Introduction
 Simulation of the vicsek model.
 The goal is to learn good coding practices, such as how to use git, github, and create a proper program structure.
+We will also compare how an object oriented method compares to a numpy array method.

 For example, we will learn how to upload changes, and how to download changes (made by someone else, myself from another computer, or on the web).